Coronavirus Travel Tips: To Fly Or Not To Fly? What Happens If You Cancel?

 How clean are planes anyway?

 Airline sanitization is also something to consider.
 Some airlines are stepping up their cleaning game.
-American Airlines says they're conducting a "more thorough cleaning of all hard surfaces" and removing self-serve snack baskets on some international flights.
-Alaska Airlines says that, since March 2, they've been "enhancing" their aircraft cleaning between flights.
+American Airlines says it is conducting a "more thorough cleaning of all hard surfaces" and removing self-serve snack baskets on some international flights.
+Alaska Airlines says that, since March 2, it has been "enhancing" aircraft cleaning between flights.
 For planes whose schedules allow, the cleaning policy now includes seats, overhead air vents, bathroom door handles, window shades and luggage compartment handles.

-Flights often turn around quickly, which could lead to possible lapses in the cleaning process, so Chen suggests bringing alcohol wipes to clean the areas you personally touch — including your seatbelt, tray table and armrests.
+Flights often turn around quickly, which could lead to possible lapses in the cleaning process, so Chen suggests bringing alcohol wipes to clean the areas you personally touch — including your seat belt, tray table and armrests.
 In a pinch, squeezing hand sanitizer onto a tissue and wiping down your armrest would probably work, she says.

 "We really don't have data about how long the coronavirus survives on surfaces," Chen says.
 Other coronaviruses can last for a few hours or a few days on different materials, so for the time being, "it's best to be more cautious," she says.